phreakyphoenix/MXNet-GluonCV-AWS-Coursera/README.md

 ### Warning

-This is not a solution notebook, so copying the files and submiting won't work and is against Coursera's Honor Code.
-Please DO NOT:
+*This is not a solution notebook, so copying the files and submiting won't work and is against Coursera's Honor Code.
+Please DO NOT:*

-a.
-Email me error messages,
+*a.
+Email me error messages,*

-b.
-Create an issue in Github, for your own code, such issues will be closed.
+*b.
+Create an issue in Github, for your own code, such issues will be closed.*

-c.
-Request edit access to my colab notebooks, to edit/run please use **Open in Playgroung mode** from the top-left.
+*c.
+Request edit access to my colab notebooks, to edit/run please use **Open in Playgroung mode** from the top-left.*

+### Desciption

 There are no programming exercises for modules 1 and 2, so it starts from 3 here.